Sweet chestnut: History

 Clues in art and literature indicate a dislike of the sweet chestnut by the Roman aristocracy.
-Like Theophrastus, Latin authors are sceptical of the sweet chestnut as a fruit, and Pliny the Elder even goes as far as admiring how well nature has hidden this fruit of apparently so little value.
-In the beginning of the Christian era, people probably started to realize the value and versatility of sweet chestnut wood, leading to a slow spread of the cultivation of C. sativa trees, a theory that is supported by pollen data and literary sources, as well as the increased use of sweet chestnut wood as poles and in supporting structures, wood works and pier building between A.D.
+Like Theophrastus, Latin authors are sceptical of the sweet chestnut as a fruit, and Pliny the Elder admires how well nature has hidden this fruit of such little value.
+Early in the Christian era, people probably started to realise the value and versatility of sweet chestnut wood, leading to a slow spread of the tree's cultivation, a theory that is supported by pollen data and literary sources, as well as the increased use of sweet chestnut wood as poles and in supporting structures, wood works and pier building between A.D.
 100 and 600.

-Increasing sweet chestnut pollen appearances in Switzerland, France, Germany and the Iberian peninsula in the first century A.D. suggests the spreading of cultivated sweet chestnut trees by the Romans.
-Contrary to that notion, other scientists found no indication of the Romans spreading C. sativa before the fifth century.
-While the husks of sweet chestnuts, dated to the third or early fourth century, have been identified from the bottom of a Roman well at Great Holts Farm, in Boreham in Essex, England; this deposit includes remains of other exotic food plants and provides no evidence that any of them originated locally.
+Increasing sweet chestnut pollen appearances in Switzerland, France, Germany and the Iberian Peninsula in the first century A.D. suggests that the Romans spread the tree's cultivation.
+However, other scientists found no indication of such spread before the fifth century.
+While the husks of sweet chestnuts, dated to the third or early fourth century, have been identified from a Roman well at Great Holts Farm, in Boreham in Essex, England, the find provides no evidence that the fruits originated locally.
 No other evidence of sweet chestnut in Roman Britain has been confirmed.
-Indeed, no centre of sweet chestnut cultivation outside the Italian peninsula in Roman times has been detected.
-Widespread use of chestnut in western Europe started in the early Middle Ages and flourished in the late Middle Ages.
-In the mid-seventh-century Lombard laws, a composition of one solidi is set for felling a chestnut tree (or, also, hazel, pear or apple) belonging to another person (Edictum Rothari, No. 301, 643 AD).
+Indeed, no centre of sweet chestnut cultivation has been detected in Roman times outside the Italian peninsula.

+Widespread use of chestnut in western Europe started in the early Middle Ages, and flourished in the late Middle Ages.
+In the mid-seventh-century Lombard laws, a composition fine of one solidi is set for felling someone else's chestnut tree (Edictum Rothari, No. 301, 643 AD).
 Since the beginning of the 20th century, due to depopulation of the countryside and the abandonment of the sweet chestnut as a staple food as well as the spread of chestnut blight and ink disease, C. sativa cultivation has dramatically decreased.
-Nowadays, sweet chestnut production is sometimes seen at a turning point again, because the development of high-value sweet chestnut products combined with changing needs of an urban society is leading to a revival in C. sativa cultivation.
+Nowadays, sweet chestnut production has been seen at a turning point again, because the development of high-value sweet chestnut products combined with changing needs of an urban society is leading to a revival in its cultivation.